dyo/dyo/README.md

 var render = s.render(TodoApp, '.app')

-// call it when you want to render to the dom render(...props, state, forceUpdate?)
+// call it when you want to render to the dom render(...props?, children?, forceUpdate?)

 // forceUpdate{Boolean} tells the render to force an initial mount
 // which clears the element and does an initial mount to it.
-// this is by default executated on the initial render/ first time you
+// this is by default only executated on the initial render/ first time you
 // call the render instance.
 ```